rcxwhiz/unittest-scenarios/README.md

 This mixin can be useful for any situation where you are comparing files during tests.

+The directory and archive comparison functions have optional parameters that allow one archive/directory to be a superset of the other and still pass.
+This does not propagate recursively.

 ## IsolatedWorkingDirMixin

 This class causes each test to execute in an isolated temporary directory.
 It also provides options to connect external files via `ExternalConnection`.
 Default connection method is `"symlink"`, with `"copy"` also available in addition to providing a callable that takes the absolute source path and the destination path relative to the test directory.
+This callable could do something like copy and use the example config files if none were provided.

 ```python
 class MyIsolatedTestCase(IsolatedWorkingDirMixin, unittest.TestCase):